Carriage dispute: United States

 The 2009 dispute between Time Warner Cable and Fox is an example of a carriage dispute involving an over-the-air broadcaster.
 The dispute pitted the second largest United States cable system against one of the four major U.S. television networks, whose broadcasts included the popular prime time series American Idol and National Football League games.
 Fox's then-parent company, News Corporation reportedly sought a monthly fee of $1 per subscriber; Time Warner offered 20 to 25 cents.
 Both companies mounted aggressive public relations campaigns, including dedicated websites and advertising.
 Fox suggested that viewers look into alternatives to Time Warner, including satellite and Verizon's Fios service.
-Time Warner Cable countered that it was trying to reign in expenses that would ultimately be paid by subscribers.
+Time Warner Cable countered that it was trying to rein in expenses that would ultimately be paid by subscribers.
 The companies ultimately settled close to the deadline, and, as is typical with carriage disputes, did not disclose the terms.
 The deal encouraged other over-the-air broadcasters to seek higher retransmission payments, thereby putting upward pressure on cable and satellite bills.

 The 2012 dispute between DirecTV and Viacom is an example of a dispute involving a non-terrestrial broadcaster.
 Viacom's cable/satellite channels, including Comedy Central, Nickelodeon and MTV, were blacked out for some 20 million DirecTV subscribers, who together represented about 20 percent of all U.S. households who subscribed to cable or satellite.
 DirecTV claimed Viacom was seeking a 30 percent fee hike, about $1 billion over five years.
 Viacom countered that while its channels represented 20 percent of total DirecTV viewing, the broadcaster received only 5 percent of the distributor's license fees.
 DirecTV argued that Viacom made too much of its content available for free on the Internet.
 Viacom responded that the practice was a marketing tool, although it pared that content back after the blackout.
 Also mentioned as a point of contention was Viacom's bundling of its co-owned channels – making them available to distributors only as a package rather than individually.
 In a sign of the increasing pressure on carriers to limit subscriber fees, DirecTV competitors did not mount advertising campaigns to attract disgruntled customers, and some competitors issued statements of support.
 Viacom and DirecTV resolved the dispute with a seven-year contract nine days later.
 Financial terms were not disclosed, though one analyst estimated Viacom would receive around $2.85 per subscriber, up from $2.25.
 In a first for Viacom, the company also agreed to give DirecTV customers access to live feeds on mobile devices.